-For over 22 years, the Boys & Girls Clubs of St. Lucie County has been at the forefront of youth development, working with young people from disadvantaged economic, social and family circumstances.
-With 17 locations throughout the county, we are able to serve over 6000 youth annually with our afterschool, summer and outreach programming such as truancy.
+For over 25 years, the Boys & Girls Clubs of St. Lucie County has been at the forefront of youth development, working with young people from disadvantaged economic, social, and family circumstances.
+With 23 locations throughout the county, we are able to serve more than 16,000 youth annually with our afterschool, summer, and outreach programming such as truancy.

-The Clubs offer daily access to a broad range of programs that promote health, social, educational, vocational, character and leadership development.
-Club programs foster a sense of belonging, competence, usefulness and influence that builds self-confidence and self-esteem.
-The scope and depth of our programming positively addresses the community’s lack of positive programs for these at risk youth.
-For example our SMART Moves program teaches resistance skills regarding substance abuse, HIV/Aids, smoking and premature sexual activity.
+The Clubs offer daily access to a broad range of programs that promote health, social, educational, vocational, character, and leadership development.
+Club programs foster a sense of belonging, competence, usefulness, and influence that builds self-confidence and self-esteem.
+The scope and depth of our programming addresses the community’s need for positive programs for these at-risk youth.
+For example, our SMART Moves program teaches resistance skills when dealing with substance abuse, HIV/Aids, smoking, and premature sexual activity.

 To enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.

-Our vision is to provide a world class Club experience, assuring that success is within reach for every young person who walks through our doors, with Club members on track to graduate high school with a plan for the future, demonstrating good character and citizenship and living healthy lifestyles.
+Our vision is to provide a world-class Club experience, assuring that success is within reach for every young person who walks through our doors, with Club members on track to graduate from high school with a plan for the future, demonstrating good character and citizenship and living healthy lifestyles.

 - A safe place to learn and grow